 - The descriptive Title and Description meta-data

-In 20 years as an SEO consultant, if there’s one common denominator evident on websites, it’s that there is a profound reluctance to expend, time money and creative energy on unique text content.
+In 20 years as a freelance SEO consultant, if there’s one common denominator evident on websites, it’s that there is a profound reluctance to expend, time money and creative energy on unique text content.
 Brevity is the watchword – economical use of words is encouraged by design, branding and marketing advisers!

 - The branding guru’s want you to use the textual equivalent of sound bites – bullet points and short sentences!